 Over the course of crafting a 20-album catalogue and architecting 32 Billboard No. 1 singles as a multi-instrumentalist, songwriter and producer, Brian Culbertson has charted his own unique course in music.

-His extravagant The XX Tour celebrates the upcoming release of his aptly titled XX album – those X’s are Roman numerals – that drops April 10.
+His extravagant tour celebrates the release of his aptly titled XX album – those X’s are Roman numerals.

 Label him jazz and he makes a funk record.
 Call him an R&B artist and he drops an acoustic jazz trio collection.
 Brand him pop and he creates a 32-minute New Age opus.

 And you would be hard-pressed to name another instrumentalist of his ilk who can mount an elaborately designed concert production that will keep him on the road for three consecutive months.

 Culbertson burst onto the scene in 1994 with a chart-topping album that he recorded in his college apartment featuring keyboard-led contemporary jazz tracks.
 Long Night Out landed him a lengthy record deal and signaled that a star was born.